nicholas-fong/Hong-Kong-Trails-GPX-KML/Trail-Markers/Grid-Reference-PDF/README.md

-Hong Kong Hiking Trails - Trail Markers database
+Hong Kong Hiking Trails - Trail Markers database.

-In the PDF, the title mistakenly calls "Distance Posts".
-They should be called "Truncated MGRS Coordinates with ambigious GZD".
+In the PDF, the title "Distance Posts" is misleading.
+It has nothing to do with distance.
+It should be titled "Truncated MGRS Coordinates with ambigious GZD".

-If you are familiar with MGRS or wearing a Garmin watch with MGRS, when you come across a trail marker, you will notice that the Grid Reference notation (on the trail marker) is a truncated MGRS notation with 100 m resolution, and the grid zone designator `GZD` is missing.
+If you are familiar with MGRS or wearing a Garmin watch with MGRS, when you come across a trail marker, you will notice that the Grid Reference notation (on the trail marker) is a truncated MGRS (with 100 m resolution), and the grid zone designator `GZD` is missing.

 That would make sense if all the (hiking) activities are within the same GZD, but they are not and here are the issues: